ionninja/chillaxdocs/Writerside/topics/VencordFaq.md

   the described procedure [here](#procedure-to-host-images-on-github).

-* After clicking on the font file, right-click (*mouse*) on the <ui-path>RAW</ui-path> button located at the right corner and then click <ui-path>Open link in a new tab</ui-path> button.
+* After clicking on the font file, right-click (*mouse*) on the <ui-path>RAW</ui-path> button located in the right corner and then click <ui-path>Open link in a new tab</ui-path> button.
   Finally, copy **RAW** GitHub URL/Link.

 * Now just like in the previous Step 7, we import the font, but this time